-We have entered into commitments with private equity funds to invest capital contributions of \$10.0 million and US\$80.0 million into limited partnership structures.
-The timing of when and amount of capital contributions that are called is determined by the General Partner.
-As at December 31, 2015, we had provided capital contributions of \$29.9 million towards these commitments.
+We have entered into commitments with private equity funds to invest additional funds of \$49.2 million and US\$80.0 million into limited partnership structures.
+The timing of when and the amount of capital contributions that are called is determined by the General Partner.
+As at December 31, 2016, we had provided capital contributions of \$69.2 million towards these commitments.